Last Updated : Dec 10,2019

 Icing sugar is made by grinding white sugar into a fine powder.
 Sometimes a little corn flour is added to ensure a fine texture.
 Icing sugar is a very versatile ingredient used often in making cakes and other bakery products; it is used for icings and frostings or dusted over desserts.
 Since it dissolves quickly in cold water, some people also keep it on hand to add to juices, milk shakes and other cold beverages.

 How to Select

-Choose the appropriate one as desired.
-Check the packaging date and ensure that it is dry and has no moisture.
-Its free movement and dry granules best tells about its quality and freshness.
-Although, powdered at home is the best.
+• Check the packaging date and ensure that the sugar is dry and has no moisture.
+Free movement and dry granules speak about its quality and freshness.

-· Icing sugar, also known as confectioners' sugar, is made of white sugar ground into a smooth, white powder and used in icings, confections, drinks etc.
+• Icing sugar, as the name suggests, is used in icings, confections, drinks etc.